 On July 10, 2017, the ETSU Department of Intercollegiate Athletics announced that former Stony Brook associate head coach Joe Pennucci has been named the new head coach of the Buccaneers’ baseball program.

-“This is such a wonderful opportunity to be a part of this university and baseball program,” Pennucci said.
-“I want to thank President Noland, Dr. Sander, Scott Carter and the entire administration.
-I am looking forward to getting to work and I am excited to jump in with both feet.”
+“This is such a wonderful opportunity to be a part of this university and baseball program,” Pennucci said at his introductory press conference in 2017.
+“I want to thank President Noland, Dr. Richard Sander, Scott Carter and the entire administration.
+I am looking forward to getting to work, and I am excited to jump in with both feet.”

-ETSU Director of Intercollegiate Athletics Dr. Richard Sander said Pennucci was the right fit for ETSU.
+Former ETSU Director of Intercollegiate Athletics Dr. Richard Sander said Pennucci was the right fit for ETSU when hiring him in 2017.

 “Joe Pennucci personifies the work ethic and commitment to excellence that we have developed at ETSU,” Sander said.
 “He has been one of the key ingredients in developing a mid-major program that has had incredible success.
 Advancing to the College World Series plus numerous appearances in the NCAA Tournament demonstrates the type of success that accompanies Coach Pennucci.